Reduction of working time (RTT)

 Warning

-The number of RTT days is fixed by company agreement.
+The number of RTT days is fixed by collective agreement or company agreement.

-It also lays down the conditions for their aggregation:
+The agreement or arrangement shall also lay down the conditions for their aggregation:

-• Either as part of a package (for example: 10 days of RTT on the year)
+• Either as part of a package (e.g. 10 RTT days per year),

-• Either as the hours of work are completed (for example, if you work 37 hours per week instead of 35 hours, you are entitled to 2 hours of RTT per week)
+• Or as the hours of work are completed (for example, if the employee works 37 hours per week instead of 35 hours, he is entitled to 2 hours of RTT per week).

 An employee who benefits from a day or half of RTT is paid.